moleculerjs/database/docs/README.md

 The field definition is similar to [Fastest Validator](https://github.com/icebob/fastest-validator) schemas.
 You can define it in the same format and the service uses the Fastest Validator to validate & sanitize the input data.

->The difference between this schema and FV schema is that here every defined fields are optional (same as fields in Database engines).
-You should set the `required: true` property for fields what are mandatory.
+>The difference between this schema and FV schema is that here all defined fields are optional (same the fields in the Database engines).
+You should set the `required: true` property for mandatory fields.

 **Example**
 ```js